School street

 • A CPZ is necessary first as this provides the infrastructure to police the area and maintain it.
 It also minimises the impact of parked vehicles near the school.

-• The hours of the CPZ are also decided through consultation.
+• The hours of the CPZ are decided through consultation.
 A variety of time frames are offered for residents to vote for their preference.
+Most other existing CPZs in Highams Park run from 08:30 – 18:00 Monday to Friday so it’s worth noting that no visitor permits are needed for the evenings or weekends.

-• Any funds raised as a result of the CPZ go towards the running of the scheme or towards other beneficial transport initiatives, such as funding Freedom Passes.
-Contrary to some popular belief, it’s not a money making scheme for the council.
+• Contrary to some popular belief, this is not a source of revenue for the council.
+Any funds raised as a result of the CPZ legally have to be spent on running the scheme and reinvested on other beneficial transport initiatives, such as funding Freedom Passes.

 • Households with a minimum of 1 resident over the age of 60 are automatically entitled to 90 free hours, within a rolling 12 month period.